foreveremain/2024/cfp_ismb.md

 ### 1. ISMB Proceedings - *Submission Deadline: {{ site.ismb_paper_submission_deadline }}*

 Novel, unpublished work can be submitted as a paper to the ISMB Proceedings.
-If accepted, manuscripts will be published in the OUP Journal Bioinformatics.
+If accepted, manuscripts will be published in the OUP Journal [Bioinformatics](http://bioinformatics.oxfordjournals.org/) (impact factor 6.9).
 Authors of accepted papers will be required to present their work at the symposium in a talk.
 Authors of rejected papers will be invited to submit a poster.

 #### Submission Guidelines